Calgary Curling Club Rules

 A prize will be given to the team with the highest number of points in each section upon completion of every go round in Club play.

-There is a $10.00 per person per hour charge for all persons not classified as a Calgary Curling Club curler.
-Anyone playing in a CCC league, class or Associate League is considered a CCC curler.
+There is a $15.00 per person per hour charge for all persons not classified as a Calgary Curling Club curler.
+Anyone playing in a CCC league, class or Associate League is considered a CCC curler (with the exception of spares in Associate Leagues, who must pay the $15 fee).
 All practice must be completed at the buzzer time of the previous draw.

 The Club’s upstairs lounge is licensed by The Alberta Gaming & Liquor Commission and its use and operation is governed by the relevant Provincial Statues and Regulations.
 We particularly remind members of the following rules: